[Aomori and Iwate Edition] Valuable ancient martial arts from the six Tohoku prefectures! What are the unique techniques still handed down today?

 【Aomori Prefecture: Bokuden-ryu Swordsmanship, named after the legendary swordsman Tsukahara Bokuden

-However, the Bokuden-ryu handed down by the Hirosaki domain in this article is different from the Kashima Shinto-ryu, and is said to be a technique descended from the "Ippa-ryu" devised by "Miooka Ippa,
+However, the Bokuden-ryu style of the Hirosaki domain as described in this paper is different from that of the Kashima Shinto-ryu style, and"Morooka Ichiba,"created"Ichiba-ryu"is said to be a technique that follows the lineage of the

-The former, martial arts performed while wearing armor, "Kaisha Martial and the latter "Skin Martial Arts," but let's take a closer look.
-In the case of Kaisha (swordsmanship), even if you attack directly, it is difficult to inflict a fatal blow because the armor blocks it, and your own movements are also restricted, so special techniques are required.
+The former, martial arts performed while wearing armor,"kaisha martial arts," and the latter"bare-skin martial arts,"but let's take a closer look.
+In the case of swordsmanship, in the case of kaisha (swordsmanship), even if you attack head-on, it is difficult to inflict a fatal wound because it is blocked by the armor, and furthermore, the practitioner's movements are also restricted, so specialized techniques were required.

 The swordsmanship of armored warriors, preserved in their structures and techniques